50:200 (4:1) CUBE™ Ladder line to Coax Balun, 1-30 MHz, 5 KW PEP

-Similar in specifications to CB-4-1500 but for 5KW PEP using special multi-core ferrite topology for increased power output.
+Similar in specifications to CB-4-1500 but for 5KW PEP using special multi-core ferrite topology for increased power output and wide impedance load range.
 Enclosure mounting feet on sides, choice of “N”(specify if needed) or SO-239 (default) input connectors

 Purpose.
 This impedance transformer is set up as a